Stone Poneys: Hit song and further stresses

-For the second album, Evergreen, Volume 2, the songs were in more of a rock vein; and Linda was moved firmly into the lead vocalist position, with only occasional harmony vocals.
+For the second album, Evergreen, Volume 2, the songs were in more of a rock vein; and Ronstadt was moved firmly into the lead vocalist position, with only occasional harmony vocals.
 The album includes the band's only hit song, "Different Drum".
-The original recording by The Stone Poneys of "Different Drum" was quite similar to the recorded version by The Greenbriar Boys from their 1966 album Better Late than Never!; but as Kenny Edwards recalls: "That's when Nik Venet sort of took an executive position and went, 'This could be a hit song, and we need to sort of have an arranger arrange it.'
+The original recording by The Stone Poneys of "Different Drum" was quite similar to the recorded version by The Greenbriar Boys from their 1966 album Better Late than Never!; but as Edwards said, "That's when Nik Venet sort of took an executive position and went, 'This could be a hit song, and we need to sort of have an arranger arrange it.'
 So none of us actually played on the record version of that."
-(A live performance of "Different Drum" in the earlier style survives though).
+(A live performance of "Different Drum" in the earlier style survives, however.)
 The original album version of "Different Drum" from 1967 had a slightly longer run time (2:46) from the single edit (2:35), owing to a repeat of the harpsichord break in the middle of the song.
 All versions of the song reissued after that time have been the single edit although listed with the longer run time.

-This was not the only instance of the male band members being pushed out of the recording studio.
-Ironically, one of the few songs on the second album to feature harmony vocals, "Back on the Street Again" was a duet by Linda Ronstadt and songwriter Steve Gillette (though Linda's voice was clearly on top); Gillette remembers from the session: "[T]here was a scuffle and some noise just outside the door.
+That was not the only instance of the male band members being pushed out of the recording studio.
+Ironically, one of the few songs on the second album to feature harmony vocals, "Back on the Street Again" was a duet by Ronstadt and songwriter Steve Gillette (though Ronstadt's voice was clearly on top); Gillette remembers from the session: "[T]here was a scuffle and some noise just outside the door.
 When we opened it, there was a sad and for some, tearful scene in which it became clear that Kenny [Edwards] and Bobby [Kimmel] had not been notified of the session, and had heard about it indirectly and showed up full of anger at the betrayal.
-Capitol really did try to break the group up".
+Capitol really did try to break the group up.”

-The very success of "Different Drum" spelled the effective end of The Stone Poneys as a band: Almost immediately, they started to become known as "Linda Ronstadt and The Stone Poneys".
-Also, unlike the other 45s, which had been released solely under the name of the band, the "Different Drum" single also included in small letters: "Featuring Linda Ronstadt".
-As Edwards recalls: "From the record company's point of view, immediately they wanted to push Linda as a solo artist.
-And frankly, Linda's taste in songs was really growing away from what Bobby was writing....
-So there was a spontaneous growth toward her being a solo artist."
+The success of "Different Drum" effectively spelled the end of The Stone Poneys as a band: Almost immediately, they started to become known as "Linda Ronstadt and The Stone Poneys".
+Also unlike the other 45s, which had been released solely under the name of the band, the "Different Drum" single also included in small letters: "Featuring Linda Ronstadt".
+As Edwards said, "From the record company's point of view, immediately they wanted to push Linda as a solo artist... frankly, Linda's taste in songs was really growing away from what Bobby was writing...
+There was a spontaneous growth toward her being a solo artist."

 A series of club dates throughout the United States to support the second album followed.
-Ronstadt remembers opening for the Paul Butterfield Blues Band at the Cafe Au Go Go in Greenwich Village as one of her worst experiences with the band: "Here we were rejected by the hippest element in New York as lame.
+Ronstadt remembers opening for The Paul Butterfield Blues Band at the Cafe Au Go Go in Greenwich Village as one of her worst experiences with the band: "Here we were rejected by the hippest element in New York as lame.
 We broke up right after that.
 We couldn't bear to look at each other."